sungsujaing/Happy_Dog_Detection/README.md

 # Happy_Dog_Detection

-This project aims to build a simple image classifier that differentiates happy dogs from sad dogs.
+This project aims to build a simple detector that localize and classify happy dogs in real-time!
 Step by step model building processes are explored.
 The best model is used to see if Lucky is happy or sad.

+## Version 3 (Ongoing)
+Prebuilt YOLO model (sources: [darkflow](https://github.com/thtrieu/darkflow) and [YOLO](https://pjreddie.com/darknet/yolo/)) is being customized to localize dogs in the given image.
+For this project, the pretrained weights are being used, but in the next version, new weights is planned to be trained to improve the accuracy of the target detection.
+Nonetheless, the **HappyDogClassifier" built in Version 2 will be integrated to this detection model to achieve the final goal of the project.

 ## Version 2
 The model from version 1 suffered from overfitting.